Who Are We

 Ronald Alexander, Ph.D., MFT, SEP

-Ronald Alexander Ph.D., is a licensed psychotherapist, leadership consultant, clinical trainer, the author of Wise Mind, Open Mind and his newest book, Core Creativity the mindful Way to Unlock Your Creative Self.
-He is the Executive Director of the OpenMind Training® Institute in Santa Monica where he combines ancient wisdom teachings with positive psychology and creative thinking into an integrated mind-body program for personal and clinical excellence and growth.
+Ronald Alexander Ph.D., is a licensed psychotherapist, leadership consultant, clinical trainer, the author of Wise Mind, Open Mind and, Core Creativity the mindful Way to Unlock Your Creative Self.
+He is the Executive Director of the OpenMind Training® Institute in Santa Monica where he combines ancient wisdom teachings with positive psychology and creative thinking into an integrated mind-body program for personal, professional and organizational growth.

-Alexander is a pioneer in the fields of Gestalt Therapy, Somatic Psychotherapy, Ericksonian Mind-Body Therapies, Holistic Psychology, Mindfulness, Leadership Coaching, and Integrative and Behavioral Medicine.
-He is a long-time extension faculty member of the U.C.L.A.
+Dr. Alexander is a pioneer in the fields of Gestalt Therapy, Somatic Psychotherapy, Ericksonian Mind-Body Therapies, Holistic Psychology, Mindfulness, Leadership Coaching, and Integrative and Behavioral Medicine.
+He has served as long-time extension faculty member of the U.C.L.A.
 Departments of Humanities, Social Sciences, and Entertainment and a lecturer in the David Geffen School of Medicine as well as an adjunct faculty member at Pacifica Graduate Institute and Pepperdine Universities.
-Alexander has been teaching clinical training groups for professionals in Mindfulness based Psychotherapy and Ericksonian Mind-Body therapies since 1970 in the U.S., across Europe, and Asia Pacific.

 Christina Sung Aie Choi, Ph.D.